THINKING ABOUT VISITING??

 Will I know where to go?
 Once inside the front doors, you will find a lobby (which we sometimes refer to as the “narthex”) and the entrance to the sanctuary.
 The restrooms are just down the hall.
 The childcare rooms are to the left of the sanctuary.
 Please ask an usher or greeter for any directions which you may need.

 What will my children do?
 Children are welcome to join us for the first part of service.
 During services, there is a “Children’s Message” in which the children are invited to come down to the first pew and participate in a time just for them.
-Children from infancy to five years of age are excused to childcare, or they can return to sit with you.
-On Sunday mornings, childcare is provided for infants – 5 year olds.
+Children, ages 10 and under are excused to “Children’s Church”, or they can return to sit with you.

 What should I do when the “offering plate” comes my way?
 The simple answer is: whatever you want.
 Giving financially is something that our members and regular attendees are committed to, but as our guest, you should not feel compelled in anyway to give if you don’t want to.
 Our giving, whether as a regular attendee or not, comes from our gratitude to give back to the Lord a portion of the many blessings which is shared with us.